MicrosoftLearning/dp-420-cosmos-db-dev/instructions/25-monitor.md

 1. Two key filters here can help us troubleshoot different types of issues.
 Let's add a filter with the Property **StatusCode** (notice that a similar filter with a different type of detail would be **Status**), for *Values* pick **200** and **429**.
 Change the Split to use StatusCode.
 Notice that there's a huge amount of 429, or rate limiting requests compared to status 200, successful requests.
 The 429 exceptions happened because the script is sending thousands of requests per second while we set the provisioned throughput to 400 RU/s. *This large number of 429 exceptions compared to successful request, shouldn't be normal on a production environment.
 In a production environment, 429 exceptions should happen infrequently in a healthy Azure Cosmos DB account*.
 You can also use **StautusCode** or **Status** *Properties* in a similar troubleshooting fashion against **Total Request Units**

-1. Let's keep on looking ot the **Total Request**, but lets change the split to **OperationType**.
+1. Let's keep on looking at the **Total Request**, but lets change the split to **OperationType**.
 This property will help us determine which read or write operations are doing the bulk of the work.
 Again, this property could be also used similarly against **Total Request Units**

 1. Like we did with the **Total Request Units**, experiment choosing different filters and splitting options.